opencv/opencv/modules/core/doc/operations_on_arrays.rst

 The functions ``eigen`` compute just eigenvalues, or eigenvalues and eigenvectors of the symmetric matrix ``src`` : ::

     src*eigenvectors.row(i).t() = eigenvalues.at<srcType>(i)*eigenvectors.row(i).t()

+.. note:: in the new and the old interfaces different ordering of eigenvalues and eigenvectors parameters is used.

 .. seealso:: :ocv:func:`completeSymm` , :ocv:class:`PCA`